wecarsoniv/augmented-pca/docs/source/contents/introduction.rst

 Models Overview
 ------------------------------------------------------------------------------------------------------------------------

 AugmentedPCA has two main model variants: adversarial AugmentedPCA (aAPCA) and supervised AugmentedPCA (sAPCA).
 A brief introduction to the two variants is given in the following sections.

 Supervised AugmentedPCA
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In supervised AugmentedPCA (sAPCA), the augmenting objective is to make the factors *aligned* with the data labels, or
-some outcome, in addition to having the factors explain the variance of the original observed or primary data.
-Below is
+some outcome, in addition to having the factors explain the variance of the original observed or primary data. sAPCA is
+useful when *predictivity* of latent components with respects to a set of data labels or outcomes is desired. sAPCA is
+equivalent to a supervised autoencoder (SAE) with a single hidden layer.
+Therefore, sAPCA can be applied to situations
+where the properties of latent representations enforced via deep SAEs are desired, yet where limited data or training
-a diagram depicting the relationship between primary data, supervision data, and the resulting sAPCA factors.
+inconsistencies are a concern.
+Below is a diagram depicting the relationship between primary data, supervision data,
+and the resulting sAPCA factors.

 .. image:: ../_static/img/sapca_diagram.png
     :alt: sAPCA diagram